 AIFS: Granada - University of Granada and Internship Program

-Spend a semester, summer or academic year in the charming and captivating city of Granada studying at the University of Granada.
+Spend a semester, summer, January term or academic year in the charming and captivating city of Granada studying at the University of Granada.
 Courses are taught in English or Spanish, and no previous Spanish language study is required.
-Please visit website for... read more
+Please vis... read more

 I learned a new way of living: more sustainably, more fresh foods, more outdoor adventures, and so much more.
 I gained confidence in my ability to plan a trip anywhere around the world and I learned how much I love the Spanish language.
 I now plan to do whatever it takes to live abroad and become fluent in the language.
 Study ab...
 Latisha Jensen - Washington State University View Entire Review